Replacement Kitchen Doors and Worktops Cost

 What's Involved in a Kitchen Cupboard Replacement?

-First, the old cupboards will need to be removed one by one.
-Their positions may act as good markers or at least a guide to marking the walls where the new cupboards will be placed, although it will depend on the dimensions of the new cabinets.
+- Removing Old Cupboards — The old cupboards are removed one by one.
+Their positions may serve as a guide for where to place the new cabinets, although adjustments might be needed depending on the dimensions of the new units.

-Once everything is fitted, the last part of the process is the cleanup.
-This will see you or the joiner remove any waste, which may add about £40 to £80 to your expenses, such as if you were to hire a small skip.
+- Waste Removal — Once everything is fitted, the last part of the process is the cleanup.
+This also involves removing any waste, which may add about £40 to £80 to your expenses, such as if you hire a small skip, although check if this is already covered within your quote.

 Building Regulations & Planning Permission for Kitchen Cupboard Replacement